Diagram node properties

 Filtering by business qualifier

-This feature is only available if it is enabled in Collibra Console.
+This feature is available only if it is enabled in Collibra Console.

 <existing filters>

-The filter criteria that currently exist.
+Filter criteria that currently exist.

-Click to create a filter.
+Create a filter.